-A search and recommendation system employs the preferences and profiles of individual users and groups within a community of users, as well as information derived from categorically organized content pointers, to augment electronic commerce related searches, re-rank search results, and provide recommendations for commerce related objects based on an initial subject-matter query and an interaction history of a user.
+A search and recommendation system employs the preferences and profiles of individual users and groups within a community of users, as well as information derived from categorically organized content pointers, to augment electronic commerce related searches, re-rank search results, and provide recommendations for commerce-related objects based on an initial subject-matter query and an interaction history of a user.
 The search and recommendation system operates in the context of a content pointer manager, which stores individual users’ content pointers (some of which may be published or shared for group use) on a centralized content pointer database connected to a network.
 The shared content pointer manager is implemented as a distributed program, portions of which operate on users’ terminals and other portions of which operate on the centralized content pointer database.
-A user’s content pointers are organized in accordance with a local topical categorical hierarchy.
+A user’s content pointers are organized following a local topical categorical hierarchy.
 The hierarchical organization is used to define a relevance context within which returned objects are evaluated and ordered.

 Ed Sim, who was part of Outride, wrote a blog post about Google’s personalization, and the role of technology from Outride within it a couple of years ago.
 His assessment then seems to be that Google decided to follow personalization methods developed by another acquisition, Kaltix, which focused more on user profiles than user behavior.
-A number of recent patent applications and papers from Google, such as Retroactive Answering of Search Queries, do show that user behavior isn’t something that Google is ignoring.
+Several recent patent applications and papers from Google, such as Retroactive Answering of Search Queries, do show that user behavior isn’t something that Google is ignoring.